danharriscoastal/danharriscoastal.github.io/index.md

 We employ a suite of data collection methods and models to conduct this research and are always seeking motivated students and researchers to work with.
 A few research topics are listed below in the research link.
 The website is sporadically updated so feel profile to peruse the research profiles of Dan at [UQ](https://researchers.uq.edu.au/researcher/16758) which contains most of the research output links you might be interested in.

+For students who may be interested in research projects within the Beachlab see the list [here](./student_projects.html)

 **Links**

 [People](./people.html)